-Jail overcrowding has plagued Pender County for years.
-A land transfer could be part of a solution.
+Bill regarding land transfer for Pender County jail signed into law by governor

-PENDER COUNTY, NC (WECT) - Pender County leaders on Monday are expected to consider taking the first step towards solving a persistent problem in the county jail: overcrowding.
+PENDER COUNTY, NC (WECT) - Approximately 100 acres of property north of Burgaw will now be transferred to Pender County and used to build a new jail.

+The measure passed was signed into law by Governor Roy Cooper on Friday.

 In the past year, the Pender County Sheriff’s Office has had to transport more than 1,000 inmates to other facilities due to cramped quarters in the detention center.
-Nearly 1,605 man hours went into the 725 transports, which resulted in almost 78,591 miles traveled across the state, according to material included in the agenda packet for Monday’s Pender County Board of Commissioners meeting.
+Nearly 1,605 man hours went into the 725 transports, which resulted in almost 78,591 miles traveled across the state, according to material included in the agenda packet for the Pender County Board of Commissioners’ March 18 meeting.

 The issue has been a costly one for taxpayers.
 Since at least the 2013-14 fiscal year, the county has spent around $500,000 annually to move inmates to other jails.